Geometric modular flows in 2d CFT and beyond: Properties of the excited states

 To covariantize this expression, recall that an electric charge density $\rho$ at rest with respect to a unit normal vector $t^{\mu}$ has current four-vector $j^{\mu}= \rho \,t^{\mu}$, and conversely $\rho = - j^{\mu}\,t_{\mu}$.
 Analogously, setting $t^{\mu} = \frac{\xi^{\mu}}{\norm{\xi}}$, the entropy density \eqref{eq:entropydensity} corresponds to the current

 such that $s_{\mathrm{obs}}= - j_S^{\mu}\,t_{\mu}= - \frac{j_S^{\mu}\,\xi_{\mu}}{ \norm{\xi}}$, as desired.

-We then propose the following entanglement entropy formula in $d=2$ for a general state $\Psi$ with geometric modular flow $\xi$ in a subregion $\mathcal{V}=D(A)$:
+We accordingly propose the following entanglement entropy formula in $d=2$ for a general state $\Psi$ with geometric modular flow $\xi$ in a subregion $\mathcal{V}=D(A)$:

-where $\rd\Sigma_{\mu} =\sqrt{|g|} \, \rd x\, n_{\mu} $ is the appropriate volume form on $A$, with $n^{\mu}$ the future-pointing unit normal.
+where $\rd\Sigma_{\mu} =\sqrt{h} \, \rd x\, n_{\mu} $ is the appropriate volume form on $A$, with $n^{\mu}$ the future-pointing unit normal.
 As a consistency check, when the flow is geometric throughout $\mathcal{V}$, $S$ is independent of the choice of Cauchy slice $A$ for $\mathcal{V}$,

 thanks to the conformal Killing property \eqref{eq:ckv} of $\xi$ in $d=2$.
 Typically, $S$ will be divergent, and UV and/or IR cutoffs must be imposed on the domain of integration.
 In this case, for $S$ to still be conserved, the cutoff surfaces must run tangent to the modular flow $\xi$.
-The entropy formula \eqref{eq:covariantEntropy} will be discussed further below, in section \ref{sec:entanglementcurrents}.
+The entropy formula \eqref{eq:covariantEntropy} will be discussed further in section \ref{sec:entanglementcurrents} and proved in section \ref{sec:discuss}.

-Applying eq.~\eqref{eq:covariantEntropy} to our excited states with geometric modular flow, we have\footnote{We used $\rd\Sigma_{u} = -\frac{1}{2} \rd\Sigma^v = -\frac{1}{2}\sqrt{|g|}\,n^v \rd v$.
-Studying the line $v=-\frac{u}{\epsilon}$ as $\epsilon\to0$, one finds $\sqrt{|g|}\,n^v\to 1$.}
+Applying eq.~\eqref{eq:covariantEntropy} to our excited states with geometric modular flow, we have\footnote{We used $\rd\Sigma_{u} = -\frac{1}{2} \rd\Sigma^v = -\frac{1}{2}\sqrt{h}\,n^v \rd v$.
+Studying the line $v=-\frac{u}{\epsilon}$ as $\epsilon\to0$, one finds $\sqrt{h}\,n^v\to 1$.}

 From this expression, we confirm that the vanishing of eqs.~\eqref{eq:purity} and \eqref{eq:purityofpurification} is indeed related to the purity of the underlying state, as discussed in sections \ref{sec:vacuumsector} and \ref{sec:thermalsector}.
 Indeed, when eqs.~\eqref{eq:purity} or \eqref{eq:purityofpurification} hold, the entropy \eqref{eq:TheEntropy2d} in the Rindler wedges coincide.